wix-incubator/fed-training-kit/README.md

 # About This Kit

-Welcome to the Wix NG Guild Training Kit!
+Welcome to the FED Guild Training Kit!

 This kit is an assembly of online training references for the purpose of self-learning and practicing some core tools and methodologies used in the guild, that every new engineer should know.